Uspizig/LORA_WIFI_SCAN/README.md

 # LORA_WIFI_SCAN
-SCANS WIFI NETWORK with an ESP32 and sends MAC of strongest WIFI via LORA to The Things Network TTN V3 Stack Community Edition.
+SCANS the Surounding WIFI NETWORKs with an ESP32 and sends MAC of strongest WIFI AccessPoints MAC via LORA to The Things Network TTN V3 Stack Community Edition.
 On the backend a Google script is waiting to estimate the position of the node via the recieved MAC Adress.
 With this method you can do indoor location estimation
+This is done with Integrations: Web Hooks

 WARNINGS

-Before you compile please ensure you modify all your credentials and used sensors in "credentials.h" which have been marked REPLACEMEUSER
+Before you compile please ensure you modify all your credentials and used sensors in "credentials.h". which have been marked REPLACEMEUSER in "lorapindef_and_features.h" which have been marked with "0x00, 0x00". -> get you keys like from TTN Limit you update interval accoding your local Duty Cycle limitations https://avbentem.github.io/airtime-calculator/ttn/eu868
-USE a Proper POWER SOURCE.

 This Source Code is provided "AS it is" .
 If you use this code you agree that any harm, damage, burn or injuries are YOUR RESPONSIBILITY!
 The Author may not be held liable for any damage that might happen if you try this code out.
 Legal validity of this disclaimer This disclaimer is to be regarded as part of the internet publication which you were referred from.
 If sections or individual terms of this statement are not legal or correct, the content or validity of the other parts remain uninfluenced by this fact.